Exlint/cli/README.md

 ## CI Workflows

-You can run your centralized Exlint group also in CI.
+You can run your centralized Exlint compliance also in CI.
 If you want to integrate an Exlint step in your workflow, you can use the [GitHub Action](https://github.com/Exlint/actions)

 ## Privacy